What Is a DP1 Home Insurance Policy?

 What does a DP-1 insurance policy cover?

 A DP-1 insurance policy is a basic form of insurance that only covers the hazards listed in the policy.
 It’s important to note that the coverages in a DP-1 policy are paid on an actual cash value (ACV) basis rather than a replacement cost value (RCV).
+For more info, check out our guide on the difference between actual cash value and replacement cost.

 An ACV policy means that the insurance company will pay to repair or replace your damaged property after accounting for depreciation.
 An RCV policy, however, will pay for the full cost of repairs or replacement of damaged property without subtracting depreciation costs.